 Do You Need a LinkedIn Profile?

-Recruiters and hiring managers also use LinkedIn to search for candidates — so if you do not have a presence on the site, you won't come up during searches.
+Recruiters and hiring managers use LinkedIn to search for candidates.
+So, if you don't have a presence on the site, you won't come up during searches.
 Having a LinkedIn account also means that you can use the site to research companies, interviewers, recruiters, and hiring managers, which is helpful before submitting applications and showing up to interviews.

-Why LinkedIn Could Waste Your Time
+Why LinkedIn Could Waste Your Time and Money

-It could be pricey—and doesn't necessarily deliver: One of the features LinkedIn offers is "Job Seeker Premium."
-You can get a month free, and then there is a monthly fee, which as of 2021 was $29.99 per month.
-With Job Seeker Premium, you can see who's viewed your profile, how you compare to other applicants, get access to video courses and salary insights, and send direct messages to recruiters.
+- It can be pricey—and doesn't necessarily deliver.
+One of the features LinkedIn offers is "Job Seeker Premium."
+You get a month free, and then there is a monthly fee, which as of 2021 was $29.99 per month.
+With Job Seeker Premium, you can see who's viewed your profile and how you compare to other applicants, get access to video courses and salary insights, and send direct messages to recruiters.
 Premium also allows you to move your application to the top of the list as a "featured applicant."
 However, the recruiter sees a badge next to your name, indicating that you paid for that position.

 How to Make LinkedIn Work for You